OpenGlobalMind/ogm-mainsite/The View from the OGM Mast.md

-# The View from OGM's Mast
+# The View from the OGM Mast

 This is a listing of projects and groups in the OGM mix.
 This dashboard is powered by [Trove](https://www.catalist.network/about).